oanguin/bookface/README.md

 Your GitHub Classroom repository will be cloned on the due date (`Sunday, 7th April by 23:55`) at 23:59.

 ## Running Application
+1. npm install tap-spec -g
-1. npm install
+1. npm install tape -g
+2. npm install
-2. npm start
+3. npm start
-3. Browse to localhost:3000
+4. Browse to localhost:3000

 ## Testing Application
 1. npm test